How to choose products that benefit:

 All Natural

-As common as this phrase is, it is not regulated by the FDA and it unfortunately doesn’t mean a lot.
-In contrast to the FDA, the USDA does regulate use of the word “natural” when applied to meat, poultry, and eggs, to indicate that they don’t have unnatural things like synthetic ingredients added to the meat.
+As common as this phrase is, it is not regulated by the FDA and doesn’t mean a lot.
+In contrast to the FDA, the USDA does regulate use of the word “natural” when applied to meat, poultry, and eggs, to indicate that they don’t have unnatural additives.

 Until March 2024, the U.S federal government was allowing meat imported from other countries to be labeled “Product of the USA.”
 Kiss the Ground and many other groups advocate to help ensure companies can’t deceive consumers.
 This will especially help our local grass-fed grazers, as a whopping 85% of grass-fed meat is imported and could be labeled as a U.S. product.